 Arsenal v Spurs – how to watch, team news, key information

-Here’s all the key information you need to know ahead of the match...
+Here’s all you need to know ahead of the game...

 How can I watch the game?

-The derby will be broadcast live in the UK on Sky Sports Premier League and Sky Sports Main event, while BBC Radio 5 Live will carry radio commentary.
-Full worldwide broadcast listings are available here.
+Today’s match is being broadcast live in the UK on Sky Sports Premier League and Sky Sports Main Event, kick-off 4.30pm.

 How will the teams line up?